songlh15/tidydata/README.md

  read.table(file = "mean_of_measures.txt",sep = ",", header = TRUE, stringsAsFactors = T).
 * mean_of_measures.csv: tidy dataset in comma separated valued file format.
 * UCI HAR Dataset: the downloaded raw dataset.

-Please note that in the R script, the tidy data set is tidysummary, which was saved as mean_of_measures.txt and was uploaded per project request.
+Please note that in the R script, the tidy data set is called tidysummary, which was saved as mean_of_measures.txt and was uploaded per project request.

 ### Programming: